The Bumblebee Conservation Trust was established because of serious concerns about the ‘plight of the bumblebee’

 Bumblebees are familiar and much-loved insects that pollinate our crops and wildflowers, so people are rightly worried.
-We have a vision for a different future in which our communities and countryside are rich in bumblebees and colourful flowers, supporting a diversity of wildlife and habitats for everyone to enjoy.
-A growing number of committed supporters are helping our small team of staff make a big difference.
-We have over 7,000 members and are growing fast.
+We have a vision to create a world where bumblebees are thriving and valued.
+Our mission is to increase the number and distribution of bumblebees.
+A growing number of committed supporters are helping our team of staff make a big difference.

 The Trust has a new five year strategy, developed with funding from Postcode Green Trust through player’s of the Peoples Postcode Lottery, which reflects the new vision and mission with four main aims to work towards, from April 2019 through to 2024.

 1 Enhance the understanding of bumblebee ecology and conservation.

 2 Increase the quality and quantity of bumblebee habitat.

 3 Inspire and enable a diverse range of people to take action for bumblebees.

 4 Be an effective and sustainable organisation.

 You can read more about our new strategy in the summary document below.
 Alternatively, to read more about the work of the Trust, take a look at the Core brochure below.

 The Trust received accreditation as a Living Wage employer in November 2019.
 The Trust values its people and is committed to the well being and motivation of their staff.